 A sales call report summarizes an engagement with a prospect and includes meaningful analysis/reflection on the temperature of the call and where the prospect is at in the sales process.
 Done well, sales call reports help keep track of calls, increase the follow-up value, and gain valuable visibility into the sales process.

 Sales call reports come in different shapes and sizes — with varying degrees of thoroughness.
 Here's an example of what one might look like:

 While this example is useful in its own right, it's not necessarily the ultimate standard for what these reports need to be.
-The report template you use might wind up being more extensive, more streamlined, or formatted differently.
+The report template you use might wind up being more extensive, more streamlined, or formatted differently depending on your goals.

 1. Tracking the duration of specific aspects of calls can expose flaws in your messaging and sales process.

 Say your team's average sales call is running much longer than you'd like it to and producing mediocre results.
 If your reports reflect that trend, they give you cause to further analyze what might be going wrong.

 If your team is conducting cold outreach and reporting excessively long call durations, you'd probably take the time to probe and observe how those calls are going.
 You might notice that certain parts of your messaging prompt more questions and objections than your reps are equipped to answer or address.

 That would offer a starting point for addressing nagging flaws in your sales process.
 Without sales call reports, it could take you a lot longer to pin down that issue and set yourself in right direction.

 2. They can help you adjust the way you train reps.

 Like the previous point, this is an example of how sales call reports can be taken collectively to direct organizational change.
 By referring to report components like call summaries, you can identify particularly problematic concerns or skill gaps that your team could be having trouble with.